 Sometimes a shipment needs to be updated with notes upon delivery, especially if concealed damage to freight is discovered upon receiving.
 The cloud access to the distribution center TMS allows the distribution facility to upload updated information on freight BOL's or invoices, and directly submit them to the carrier or the initial shipper.

 Distribution centers need software that is quick and convenient to access.
 Nothing accomplishes this better or more comprehensively than a cloud-based TMS solution.
-If you operate a distribution center and are looking to improve access to your existing TMS solution, drop us a line!
+If you operate a distribution center and are looking to improve access to your existing TMS solution, contact our team today!

-Let the cloud experts here at Redwood Logistics show you how to integrate a new cloud-based TMS, customize it, and help you maintain it!
+Let the cloud experts at Redwood show you how our Modern 4PL approach can help you integrate a new cloud-based TMS, customize it, and maintain it for optimal performance!